GradleUp/compat-patrouille/README.md

 }
 ```

-If you have convention plugins, you can also use the Compat-Patrouille without all the plugin ceremony:
+If you have convention plugins, you can also use Tapmoc without all the plugin ceremony:

 ```kotlin
 import tapmoc.configureJavaCompatibility